 Beginning with the end in mind involves defining clear goals and objectives and aligning actions and decisions with these goals.
 Whatever you are out to achieve, start with the mind that you will not rest until it is completed.

-Leaders can apply this habit by giving measurable goals for the team, communicating them effectively, and encouraging team members to align their actions with the team’s objectives.
+Leaders can apply this habit by giving measurable hacks to the team, communicating them effectively, and encouraging team members to align their actions with the team’s objectives.

 Put First Things First